-8.12 The Planning Obligation Strategy (2010) provides a framework for expenditure of financial contributions collected through planning obligations.
-The applicants have completed a S106 planning obligation in accordance with the requirements of the Strategy.
+8.15 The Planning Obligation Strategy (2010) provides a framework for expenditure of financial contributions collected through planning obligations.
+The applicants have indicated their willingness to complete a S106 planning obligation in accordance with the requirements of the Strategy.
 The proposed development triggers the requirement for the following community infrastructure: